-"Many of us have experience with hang bugs - think of a time when you were on website and the wheel just kept spinning and spinning," said Helen Gu, co-author of a paper on the we and a professor of computer science at NC State.
-"Because these bugs don't crash the program, they're hard to detect. they can frustrate or drive away customers and hurt a comp bottom line."
+"Many of us have experience with hang bugs - think of a time when you were on website and the wheel just kept spinning and spinning," said Helen Gu, co-author of a paper on the work and a professor of computer science at NC State.
+"Because these bugs don't crash the program, they're hard to detect.
+But they can frustrate or drive away customers and hurt a company's bottom line."

-With that in mind, Gu and her collaborators developed an automated program, called HangFix, that can detect hang bu diagnose the relevant problem and apply a patch that correct root cause of the error.
-Video of Gu discussing the program be viewed at bit.ly/3tcxUqq.
+With that in mind, Gu and her collaborators developed an automated program, called HangFix, that can detect hang bugs, diagnose the relevant problem and apply a patch that corrects the root cause of the error.
+Video of Gu discussing the program can be viewed at bit.ly/3tcxUqq.

-The researchers tested a prototype of HangFix against 42 world hang bugs in 10 commonly used cloud server application The bugs were drawn from a database of hang bugs that programmers discovered affecting various websites.
+The researchers tested a prototype of HangFix against 42 real-world hang bugs in 10 commonly used cloud server applications.
+The bugs were drawn from a database of hang bugs that programmers discovered affecting various websites.
 HangFix fixed 40 of the bugs in seconds.